Barge Cruising: A Guide for First-Timers

-Thanks to Barge Lady Cruises, I recently boarded the Prosperite, an ultra-luxurious 5-star barge for my first canal cruise.
-We traveled for a week through Southern Burgundy, France.
+Thanks to Barge Lady Cruises, I recently boarded the Prosperite, an ultra-luxurious 5-star barge for my first barge cruise.
+We traveled for a week on the Canal de Bourgogne through Southern Burgundy, France.
 Not really knowing what to expect, I will admit that I was more than pleasantly surprised by my experience.
 I cannot wait to go again.

 Unlike other cruises, barge life is leisurely, and the pace is set by the passengers.
 There is never a strict schedule.
 In fact, the crew often asks you what time you would like to dine, have your cabin serviced or even depart for the daily outing.

 One of the most notable differences from other cruises is that barges sail in the morning, not at night.
 This means you will never feel rushed to get out to explore the port or join an 8:00 am tour.
 Daily excursions do not happen until after lunch has been served onboard.

 Additionally, the day begins when you are ready.
 As there is no rush to get off the boat which means you can give yourself permission to sleep in.
 With the luxury linens on the king-sized bed in your stateroom, you might even want to set an alarm.
 I was so comfortable in my spacious cabin I almost slept the day away.
 Plus there is plenty of storage for everything you packed for your cruise.